How do I calculate the sum with a filter in Power BI? 2

 )

-This particular formula creates a new measure named Sum Points that contains the sum of values in the Points column only for the rows in the table where the value in the Team column is equal to “Mavs” and where the value in the Assists column is greater than 4.
+This robust formula defines the measure Sum Points.
+It calculates the aggregate sum of the Points column only for those rows where the Team column equals “Mavs” and where the value in the Assists column is strictly greater than 4.
+If either condition is not met for a given row, that row is excluded from the final sum.

 Sum Points =